FaceTime calls usually happen at night because they can take the time to have long conversations with anyone with no distractions.

 Method #3: Cover and Uncover Your Camera to Create Flickering Light

 Unlock your phone (and make sure the screen is bright), put it close to your eyes, and then close your eyes.

 Next, cover the screen with your hand (don’t lock the phone).
 You don’t see anything but black, do you?

 Now, move your hand away.
 It is now bright black.
 Cover the screen again, and then uncover, and do that repeatedly.
 Isn’t it distracting?

-If you cover and uncover your front camera (assuming that is what you use), it will create the same flickering light effect on their side.
+Covering and uncovering your front camera (assuming that is what you use) will create the same flickering light effect on their side.

-But of course, you might think that you are conscious and so wide awake that you notice what’s going on.
+But of course, you might think you are conscious and so wide awake that you notice what’s happening.
 But the thing is, sleep occurs in stages.